Getting Parts for Your Project

 It should be mentioned that companies many times are willing to provide small quantities of their products to students engaged in design projects.
 You might consider approaching the manufacturer directly, particularly regarding their newer products which they are interested in promoting.
 Don't count on success with this, but it has often been very useful.

 It is always possible and encouraged to purchase your own parts from a local store (Radio Shack, Best Buy, etc.) or order them from online vendors.
-Subject to prior approval from your TA, reimbursements can be made.
-The Department will need the original copy of your itemized store receipt or invoice in order to make the refund.
-Purchases made without prior approval will not be refunded, in any case.
+Personal purchases will not be reimbursed by the department.